Microservices-for-Small-Computer-School/.github/profile/README.md

 > 1. Integration of Local Web API with Sql Azure.
 > 1. Deploy Minimal API to Azure App Service.
 > 1. Investigating the Connectivity issues to Sql Azure from Azure App Service
-> 1. Update the Postman Collection to test the CRUD Operations locally and in Azure App Service
+> 1. Update the Postman Collection to test the Operations locally and in Azure App Service

-#### Day 4 - CRUD Operations in Minimal API, Azure Key Vault, and App Service
+#### Day 4 - CRUD Operations in Minimal API, Azure Key Vault, and App Service Configuration

 > 1. Update Minimal API to support Get By Id, Add Course, Update, and Delete operations.
 > 1. Deploy Minimal API to Azure App Service